dave/iot/README.md

 23) *Pi* `sudo pkill wpa_supplicant`
 24) SSH to Pi will freeze because the Pi's wifi will be disconnected.
 25) Reboot Pi
-26) *Mac* Make a shortcut to the airport tool so it's easier to use: `sudo ln -s /System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport /usr/local/bin/airport`
-27) *Mac* Check you have the wifi network: `airport scan | grep SSID_IN_HERE`
+26) *Mac* Check you have the wifi network: `airport scan | grep SSID_IN_HERE`
-28) *Mac* Connect to the internal wifi newtork (you won't have internet).
+27) *Mac* Connect to the internal wifi newtork (you won't have internet yet).
+Once you're connected to this network you'll be able to ssh to the Pi on `192.168.27.1`, but we shouldn't need to do that right now.
-29) Now you can use the internal address of the Pi to configure it's external wifi:
+28) Now you can use the internal address of the Pi to configure it's external wifi:
-30) *Mac* Install `jq` tool for displaying json on command line if you don't have it: `brew install jq`
-31) *Mac* Get Pi to return status: `curl -w "\n" http://192.168.27.1:8080/status | jq`
+29) *Mac* Get Pi to return status: `curl -w "\n" http://192.168.27.1:8080/status | jq`
-32) *Mac* Get Pi to scan wifi networks: `curl -w "\n" http://192.168.27.1:8080/scan | jq`
+30) *Mac* Get Pi to scan wifi networks: `curl -w "\n" http://192.168.27.1:8080/scan | jq`
-33) *Mac* Get Pi to connect to a network: `curl -w "\n" -d '{"ssid":"SSID", "psk":"PASS"}' -H "Content-Type: application/json" -X POST http://192.168.27.1:8080/connect | jq`
+31) *Mac* Get Pi to connect to a network: `curl -w "\n" -d '{"ssid":"SSID_IN_HERE", "psk":"PASSWORD_IN_HERE"}' -H "Content-Type: application/json" -X POST http://192.168.27.1:8080/connect | jq`
-34) Internet should now be working on Mac
+32) Internet should now be working on Mac